felipegb94/RapidPT/README.md

 **RapidPT** is a MATLAB toolbox for fast, reliable, hardware independent, permutation testing.

-**1. Fast:** RapidPT has shown speedups ranging from 30-90x faster than simple permutation testing implementations, and 3-6x faster than SnPM, a state of the art permutation testing toolbox for neuroimaging data.
-The speedups against SnPM are seen when the number of permutations being done exceeds 10,000.
+**1. Fast:** RapidPT has shown speedups ranging from **30-90x** faster than simple permutation testing implementations, and **3-6x** faster than SnPM, a state of the art permutation testing toolbox for neuroimaging data.
+The larger speedups are seen when the number of permutations being done exceeds 10,000, and the size of the dataset is larger than 20 subjects.

 **2. Reliable:** RapidPT has been validated against SnPM and a personal permutation testing implementation.
 The validation was done by comparing the KL-Divergence and p-values of the maximum-null distribution recovered by each software.
-More than 200 validation runs have been done with various neuroimaging datasets composed from 10 up to 400 subjects.
+More than **200 validation runs** have been done with various neuroimaging datasets composed from 10 up to 400 subjects.

 **3. Hardware Independent:** It has been shown that with powerful enough hardware (highend GPUs or a cluster) and an efficient implementation, the permutation testing procedure can be spedup by many orders of magnitude.
 These implementations highly rely on expensive hardware.
 RapidPT, however, takes advantage of the structure of the problem to speedup the algorithm, allowing it to be efficient even in regular laptops.